-A bank's earnings performance affects its long-term survivability.
-Earnings may be retained by the bank, increasing its capital buffer, or be used to deal with problematic loans, potentially making the bank more resilient in times of trouble.
-Banks that are losing money, however, are less able to do those things.
+How profitable a bank is has an effect on its long-term survivability.
+A bank can retain its earnings, expanding its capital cushion, or put them to work addressing problematic loans, likely making the bank more resilient in times of trouble.
+Obviously, banks that are losing money are less able to do those things.

-Return on equity, calculated by dividing net income (profit, essentially) by the total amount of equity, is one important measure of a bank's earnings.
-American Eagle Bank's most recent annualized quarterly return on equity was 10.79 percent, above the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (essentially, profit) by total equity, is one important way to measure a bank's earnings.
+The most recent annualized quarterly return on equity for American Eagle Bank was 10.73 percent, above the national average of 8.10 percent.

-For the twelve months ended June 30, 2017, the bank earned net income of $970,000 on total equity of $18.1 million.
-The bank had an annualized return on average assets, or ROA, of 1.01 percent, above the 1 percent deemed satisfactory in accordance with industry standards, but below the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank recorded net income of $2.0 million on total equity of $19.4 million.
+The bank had an annualized return on average assets, or ROA, of 0.99 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.